abonello/food_nutrition/README.md

 I created another collection in the database that will hold the different classifications of food.
 This will help to give unity to the data.

 I implemented the code to populate the classification input field with classes to select from in the add food item page.

+I implemented adding new classes.
+I also added the functionality of returning to the calling page if the process is cancelled.